grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/include-dashboards.md

 ### Adding navigation links

-If you'd like your App dashboard to become a navigation link in Grafana you can add an additional page include to your package.json like so:
+To enhance user navigation, you can add an additional page include to the plugin.json.
+The path should reference the bundled dashboard `uid` property.

 ```json title="src/plugin.json"
 {